 Prioritize your schedule and eliminate things that are eating up your time and energy.
-In some cases, low-value tasks may give you very little benefit, but they could also be negative-value if they take you away from more important tasks.
+In some cases, low-value tasks may give you very little benefit, but they could also be of negative value if they take you away from more important tasks.

 As the saying goes, you’re the average of the five people with whom you spend the most time.
-You’ll want to make conscious choices about the people that you spend your time with because they can influence you.
-If they don’t share your vision, you will either end up in conflict with them, or they will take you off-track.
+You’ll want to make conscious choices about the people you spend your time with because they can influence you.
+If they don’t share your vision, you will either end up in conflict with them, or they will take you off track.

-When you spend time with people who share your goals, you’ll have more opportunities for growth.
+You’ll have more growth opportunities when you spend time with people who share your goals.
 Your peers will understand your mission, and you can use your collective brainpower and resources to strive for success.
 These people can offer you insights and motivate you.

-When you make new friends or apply for a new job, you need to understand the person or entity’s core values.
-This means that you will have to do more than engage the people around you in small talk.
-Asking people where they like to go, talking about the weather, or inquiring about their weekend doesn’t tell you much about them.
+When you make new friends or apply for a new job, you must understand the person or entity’s core values.
+This means you will have to do more than engage the people around you in small talk.
+Asking people where they like to go, discussing the weather, or inquiring about their weekend doesn’t tell you much about them.

-Asking philosophical and ethical questions can give you insight into a person’s character.
-They don’t necessarily have to agree with you on all points in order to be a good match, but if someone responds in a manner that is completely against your core values, then they might not share your perspective about life.
+Asking philosophical and ethical questions can give insight into a person’s character.
+They don’t necessarily have to agree with you on all points to be a good match, but if someone responds in a manner that is completely against your core values, they might not share your perspective about life.

-Asking someone, “What is your favorite quote (or book) and why?” or “What would you do if you won the lottery tomorrow?” can tell you a lot about someone you’ve just met.
-If you are having a deeper discussion, asking, “Are you religious or spiritual?” or “How do you measure your success?” can prompt people to open up about what is important to them.
+Asking someone, “what is your favourite quote (or book) and why?” or “what would you do if you won the lottery tomorrow?” can tell you a lot about someone you’ve just met.
+If you are having a deeper discussion, asking, “are you religious or spiritual?” or “how do you measure your success?” can prompt people to open up about what is important to them.

 When you clear away ideas and initiatives that no longer serve you, you make room for fresh ideas to take shape.
 Quitting is not necessarily a bad thing.
-Having a capacity to give up is one of the best-kept secrets among successful people.
+Being able to give up is one of the best-kept secrets among successful people.

 |||^||Macworld: Steve Jobs’s Seven Key Decisions|